Tuesday, August 6, 2024

 3. Opportunities for a different outcome to the battle, e.g. Napoleon wins Waterloo [if the French players play well], but in mechanics presents us with the likely results, keeping us in the 90%, 9% and 1% [typical, atypical, and once in a lifetime] of results.

-For this, some analysis is required outside of gametime, as we are usually too distracted when playing to do much figuring!
+For this, some analysis is required outside of game time, as we are usually too distracted when playing to do much figuring!

 So in a set of naval wargame rules, how likely is the historical outcome for the naval battle of San Domingo, 1806?
 As I'm playing Fighting Sail [1981] these days, these are the rules I'll compare to history.
 However, I'll present a close description of the the battle that is good enough for you to compare your favorite rules out.
 I'll finish by examining if FS is likely to provide similar results if: